Date: March, 2018 | Category: Proofreading | Author: Marvin Magasura

 For years, the shift towards sustainability has been top of mind in the packaging industry.
 To keep up, businesses have had to adapt at an incredible rate to please a more educated and savvy consumer.
-Staying on top of the trends and changes can be a tough task on its own, so we asked experts of the packaging world to forecast where the industry is going.
+Staying on top of the trends and changes can be a tough task on its own, so we asked experts in the packaging world to forecast where the industry is going.

 We asked 26 experts from every corner of the industry to weigh in on:

-- What packaging trends do you see becoming more prominent in 2018, whether it be in innovation, design or consumers perspective?
+- What packaging trends do you see becoming more prominent in 2018, whether it be in innovation, design, or consumers’ perspective?

 - Sustainable packaging will carry on to be one of the biggest trends in 2018 – how do you see companies and brands tackling this?

 So refill your coffee, get comfortable, and start scrolling on the packaging trends for 2018.
 You can also skip to your favorite expert using these links: